The Bus Rapid Transit Investment Problem: Problem and Model Formulation

 The aim is to determine combinations $(F,v)$ of upgraded segments~$F$ and an investment budget~$v$ that

 and satisfy the following constraints: \begin{itemize} \item The \emph{budget constraints}

-restrict the investment of each municipality. \item The \emph{\ConConstr{}} restricts the subgraph $G[F]$ induced by the segment set $F$, i.e., the subgraph of $G$ containing all edges in $F$ and their incident nodes, to have at most $Z$ connected components. \end{itemize} \end{definition} In order to simplify notation, we call the connected components of $G[F]$ the \textit{BRT components} of $F$.
+restrict the investment of each municipality, where $b_m v$ is the budget of municipality $m\in M$. \item The \emph{\ConConstr{}} restricts the subgraph $G[F]$ induced by the segment set $F$, i.e., the subgraph of $G$ containing all edges in $F$ and their incident nodes, to have at most $Z$ connected components. \end{itemize} \end{definition} In order to simplify notation, we call the connected components of $G[F]$ the \textit{BRT components} of $F$.
 Hence, the \ConConstr{} limits the number of BRT components of $F$ to at most $Z$.

 In the remainder of the paper, we are interested in finding the efficient solutions $(F,v)$ that constitute the Pareto front with respect to the number of newly attracted passengers and the investment budget: